 Not considered for this report.
-However, none of the diisocyanates considered in this report are classified for mutagenicity.
+However, none of the diisocyanates considered in this report have a harmonised classification for mutagenicity.
 Aromatic diisocyanates may be hydrolysed and/or metabolised to mutagenic primary aromatic amines but this aspect has not been further considered for this report for the following reasons: